Don Cherry

 Donald Eugene Cherry was born in Oklahoma City and raised in Los Angeles.
 He started on trumpet in junior high school and began working with Ornette Coleman in 1956.
 The Coleman quartet moved to New York City in 1959, creating controversy and making revolutionary albums for Atlantic until it disbanded in late 1961.

-Shortly thereafter, Cherry worked with many musicians in this country and Europe: John Coltrane, Sonny Rollins, Steve Lacy, George Russell, and Albert Ayler.
+Shortly after, Cherry worked with many musicians in this country and Europe: John Coltrane, Sonny Rollins, Steve Lacy, George Russell, and Albert Ayler.
 Cherry formed the New York Contemporary 5, his combo, New and Old Dreams, and Codona.
 Equally adept in the creative spheres of freer jazz forms and world music situations, Don Cherry played the cornet, pocket trumpet, keyboards, wood flutes, and doussn'gouni, melodica.

 He would later appear on Coleman's 1971 LP Science Fiction and, from 1976 to 1987, reunite with Coleman alumni Dewey Redman, Charlie Haden, and Blackwell in the band Old And New Dreams, where his "subtlety of rhythmic expansion and contraction" was noted.
 During the 1980s, he recorded again with the original Ornette "El Corazon," a duet album with Ed Blackwell.
+In 1964, he became the stepfather of Nonah Mariann Karlsson.

 From the late 1960s until his death on Oct.
 19, 1995, Cherry lived a nomadic existence worldwide, mixing jazz and world music.
 In addition to bebop, Cherry incorporated Middle Eastern, traditional African, and Indian music influences into his playing.